mattma/mvc-css/static/styles/sass/framework/README.md

 	You won't need to remember all the CSS3 Media Queries Syntax, and just need to call the mixin, pass the keyword what media you are trying to target. then apply a lock of CSS rules.
 Then it enabled the developer apply the regular css rule and different media queries in one area, easy to maintain in the long run.

+5. Image Sprite Generation with no effort needed

+6. Easy to add your own shortcut to the framework based on your personal perference.
+Edit the file: _default_settings.sass

+7. Fully support CSS3 easy to use @media query, CSS3 animations, transitions, gracefully fall back in Non-Modern browsers